landywong/NBA-Analysis-2026-27/README.md

 - Dashboards
 - Analysis predictions

-#### Step 1- Fetching Data:
+### Step 1- Fetching Data:
-- Using player, team, and season games data
+- Using player, team, and season game data
 - Pulling from seasons 2021 to 2025